JPedroRodrigues/Tutorials/Pipes/HowToUse.md

         exit(0);
     }
 ```
-Because we are gonna READ we will close the WRITE Pipe on this side
+Since the child will READ we will close the WRITE Pipe on this side
 ```
     /* Child Process */
     else